gabrijob/DM_proj/README.md

 ## Project Description
 In this project we will carry on several analysises on the data set available online representing 29 days worth of information on one of  _Google_'s [large scale clusters](https://github.com/google/cluster-data/blob/master/ClusterData2011_2.md), compromising about 12.5k machines.
 There are hundreds of files available detailing the behavior of said machines, as well as the jobs and tasks they are carrying out over this time period.

-The data were downloaded using a custom made script, **downloads.sh**, which was written to automatically push files from google's cloud storage (using the [_GSUtil_](https://cloud.google.com/storage/docs/gsutil) tool) and unzip them immediately after in the desired path destination.
+The data were downloaded using a custom made script, **downloads.sh**, which was written to automatically push files from google's cloud storage (using the [_GSUtil_](https://cloud.google.com/storage/docs/gsutil) tool) and unzip them immediately after in the current path destination.
 To facilitate the final calculations, we have decided to not use **all** the files, instead focusing on at most **100** files for each category.
 That is, when that many are available.
 Each analysis will be made using _spark_ transformations on the resilient distributed dataset (RDD) created for manipulation of out data.

 In addition to this _report_ the files in the submission are:

 * One _python_ (.py) file for each of the analyses or questions answered.
+* The _python_ (.py) file containing the solution for the analysis done with _pandas_.
-* The aforementioned custom-made script **script.sh**, which helped downloading and unzipping the task/job events files.
+* The aforementioned custom-made script **script.sh**, which helped downloading and unzipping the task/job events files, for consultation purposes.
-* Images containing the graphics shown in the report, in the _images_ folder.
+* Images containing the graphics shown in the report, located in the _images_ folder.
 * The _allResults.txt_ file, which has a record of the output of each of the anaylises, for consultation purposes.

 ## Work on the Dataset